Characters: Bleach Espada

 - Spell My Name with an S: It's 'Starrk', not 'Stark'.

 - Sympathetic P.O.V.: Looking at how his fight with Kyoraku is portrayed - the monologues, flashbacks, just how clear it's made he has good intentions if not methods - one could argue that he is being portrayed as the 'good guy' in that specific battle.
 Not helped by Kyoraku's manner; he says little, and what he does say is either suspect (can you really trust that tone and hat-Hidden Eyes?) or contradicted by his actions.
-All of this lampshades the belief that Shunsui espouses to two Visoreds in the aftermath of the fight; that heroism doesn't really matter in war since war makes both sides evil.
+All of this lampshades the belief that Shunsui espouses to two Visoreds in the aftermath of the fight; heroism doesn't matter in war since war makes both sides evil.

 - Torso with a View: He's missing his sternum.